-Estonia, as we have quoted before, is the King of digital modernism.
-However, some of the interesting facts that we learned about this country are worth sharing!
-We hope these 10-facts inspire you to explore the Estonian turf, as much as, they persuaded us.
+As previously stated, Estonia is the King of Digital Modernism.
+However, some of the fascinating facts about this country that we discovered are worth sharing!
+We hope that these facts persuade you to visit Estonia as much as they did us.

-2. Estonia, being the digital capital of the world, has been maneuvering the online voting system since 2005.
-On the whole, Estonia has been recorded as one of the world’s most-tech-sound nation, having internet installed across all its universities and homes.
-Which, makes it easy for the government to facilitate e-voting in a secure setup.
+Estonia, as the world’s digital capital, has been tinkering with the online voting system since 2005.
+Estonia has been dubbed one of the world’s most technologically advanced countries, with internet access available in all of its universities and homes.
+This makes it simple for the government to implement secure e-voting.

-5. Estonia produces the highest number of international supermodels in the world.
+Estonia has the world’s highest number of international supermodels.

-6. This nation has been ranked the 4th least religious (or atheist) country in the world.
-The top 3 being Sweden, Denmark, and China.
-We wonder if that has anything to do with the prevailing literacy rate of 99.8 percent.
+This country has been ranked as the world’s fourth least religious (or atheist) country.
+Sweden, Denmark, and China are the top three countries.
+We’re curious if this has anything to do with the current literacy rate of 99.8%.

-9. Among the two most-celebrated Estonian Unesco sites are the historic town of Tallinn, and the Struve Geodetic Arc.
-We were astonished to find out that Estonia shares the Struve Arch with Russia, Belarus, Lithuania, Ukraine, Sweden, Norway, Finland, Latvia, and Moldova.
-Legends have it that this Arch first devised the accurate measurement of a meridian.
+The historic town of Tallinn and the Struve Geodetic Arc are two of Estonia’s most celebrated Unesco sites.
+Estonia shares the Struve Arch with Russia, Belarus, Lithuania, Ukraine, Sweden, Norway, Finland, Latvia, and Moldova, which surprised us.
+According to legend, this Arch was the first to devise the accurate measurement of a meridian.

-10. Last but not the least, Estonia is one of twelve most-protected wilderness regions of Europe, flourishing with National Parks, Wolves, and epic tales of hedgehogs.
-Venture out to explore the nature trails, and on your way, you will learn, everything about these magical forests.
+Last but not least, Estonia is one of Europe’s twelve most protected wilderness areas, home to National Parks, Wolves, and epic hedgehog tales.
+Exploring the nature trails will teach you everything you need to know about these enchanted forests.